signet4grn/SIGNET/README_NEW.md

 #### Description
 ```
---c | clinical                   set the clinical file for your cohort
+--c | clinical                   set the clinical file from GDC reporistory for your cohort

 ```